Tracking Patterns in Toxicity and Antisocial Behavior Over User Lifetimes on Large Social Media Platforms: Results

 \subsection{Reddit users}

-As a first question, we consider whether users who comment often are different from more casual users in the metrics we study (Fig \ref{fig:A_means}).
-On average, they are indeed different, with the most prolific users showing the highest average for both toxicity and downvote scores.
-For toxicity scores, there is a clear upward trend as we move towards more active users.
+As a first question, we consider whether users who comment often are different from more infrequent users in the metrics we study (Fig \ref{fig:A_means}).
+On average, these groups are indeed different, with the most prolific users showing the highest average for both toxicity and downvote scores.
+For toxicity scores, there is a clear upward trend as we move from less-active to more-active users.

+For the downvote score, the most active users still have the highest average score, but here the trend is more U-shaped: moderate-activity users have the lowest scores, with the most- and least-active users both having high scores.
+An intuitive explanation for the U-shape might be that downvotes capture a wider range of factors than toxicity, such as off-topic or unpopular opinions, and that inexperienced commenters are more likely to break community norms and thus be downvoted for reasons other than toxicity\cite{danescu-niculescu-mizil2013no}.
+Or there might be a selection effect: users whose comments are downvoted might be more likely to stop commenting, and thus have a lower lifetime number of comments.\cite{dror2012churn} However, our current analysis doesn't allow us to determine if either explanation is accurate.

 (To note, there are a number of options for stratifying users by activity.
 We use the lifetime number of comments, but we could also have used time between first and last post, or mean time between posts.
-We find that any of the three metrics shows roughly the same result, with more-active users more toxic on average (see Supplementary Section \ref{section_supp:E_alt_buckets}).
-The number-of-comments method also has the advantage that each user contributes roughly the same number of comments to their bucket's average.)
+We find that any of the three options show similar results, with more-active users more toxic on average (see Supplementary Section \ref{section_supp:E_alt_buckets}).
+The number-of-comments method also has the advantage that each user contributes a comparable number of comments to their bucket's average.)

-A natural next question is whether the more active users made more toxic comments from the beginning, or if they became more toxic over their lifetime on the site.